grippenet/cluster-compose-tools/README.md

 - copy conf.sample to 'conf' and edit it with your setting
 - copy env.json.sample to env.json and edit it with your setting

+conf file will contain the configuration used by the `build` command, and the env.json the variables used to build the environment files from the templates

+In env.json, each key will become a template variable called by {{NAME}}, this syntax can also be used in the values of entries in the env.json itself they will be substituted with the value of the corresponding key before to be used for the templates.